Using HTTP cookies

 http: in the URL) can't set cookies with the

 Secure attribute.
-However, do not assume that
+However, don't assume that

 A cookie with the